Dark matter from primordial black holes would hold charge: Discharge of black holes in the early and late Universe

 \subsection{Discharge by particle emission}

 It has been known for several decades that black holes can emit particles, such as charged electrons and positrons, via both Hawking radiation \cite{Hawking75} and the Schwinger process \cite{Gibbons75}.
 In this section we study both effects to include them in our analysis.
+The following is symmetric under a change of sign of the PBH charge.